Skip to main content

 A needs assessment should be done face to face.
 It's a good idea to have a relative or friend with you, if you're not sure what your needs might be.
 They can also take notes for you.

-Read more about applying for a needs assessment
+Read more about getting a care needs assessment.

-Find out about dementia services near you from the Alzheimer's Society online directory.
-Age UK also provide a range of services and local support.
+Age UK also provides a range of services and local dementia support.

 Read more about help and support for people with dementia.